Observation of empty liquids and equilibrium gels in a colloidal clay

-The relevance of anisotropic interactions in colloidal systems has recently emerged in the context of rational design of novel soft materials.
-Theoretical studies have predicted the possibility of a gas-liquid phase separation confined at low densities and the formation of empty liquids and equilibrium gels in low-valence systems.
-Here we provide experimental evidence of this scenario in Laponite, a complex colloidal clay with discotic shape and anisotropic interactions.
-We also report simulations of a patchy model for Laponite platelets, able to reproduce the observed experimental phase diagram and structural properties, confirming the crucial role of the reduced valence.
+{\bf The relevance of anisotropic interactions in colloidal systems has recently emerged in the context of the rational design of novel soft materials~\cite{Glotzer}.
+Patchy colloids of different shapes, patterns and functionalities~\cite{reviewpatchy} are considered the novel building blocks of a bottom-up approach toward the realization of self-assembled bulk materials with pre-defined properties~\cite{pine,mowald, mirkin,kegel,gang}.
+The possibility of tuning the interaction anisotropy will make possible to recreate molecular structures at the nano- and micro- scale (a case with tremendous technological applications), as well as to generate novel unconventional phases, both ordered and disordered.
+Recent theoretical studies~\cite{BianchiPRL} suggest that the phase-diagram of patchy colloids can be significantly altered by limiting the particle coordination number (i.e., valence).
+New concepts such as empty liquids~\cite{BianchiPRL} -liquid states with vanishing density- and equilibrium gels~\cite{ZaccarelliRev,BianchiPRL,kobsastry} -arrested networks of bonded particles, which do not require an underlying phase separation to form~\cite{LuNature}- have been formulated.
+Yet no experimental evidence of these predictions has been provided.
+Here we report the first observation of empty liquids and equilibrium gels in a complex colloidal clay, and support the experimental findings with numerical simulations. }

-Patchy colloids~\cite{Glotzer,reviewpatchy} are the novel building blocks of a bottom-up approach toward a rational design of self-assembled materials.
-The novelty of these particles resides in their intrinsic anisotropy, implemented either in shape or in the inter-particle interaction.
-Recent developments in the synthesis of colloids of different shapes, patterns and functionalities~\cite{Glotzer} suggest that spontaneously self-assembled bulk materials with pre-defined properties can become feasible in the near future~\cite{pine,mowald, mirkin,kegel,gang}.
-The possibility of tuning the interaction anisotropy will make possible to recreate the molecular world at the nano- and micro- scale (a case with tremendous technological applications) as well as to generate novel unconventional phases, both ordered and disordered.
-Recent theoretical studies~\cite{BianchiPRL}, supported by numerical simulations~\cite{23}, suggest, for example, that the phase-diagram can be significantly altered by limiting the particle coordination number (valence).
-New concepts such as empty liquids~\cite{BianchiPRL} (i.e. liquid states with vanishing density) and equilibrium gels~\cite{ZaccarelliRev,23,kobsastry} (i.e. arrested networks of bonded particles, which do not require an underlying phase separation to form~\cite{LuNature}) have emerged.
-So far, no experimental evidence of these predictions, specific of limited-valence systems, has been provided.
+We investigate dilute suspensions of Laponite, an industrial synthetic clay made of nanometer-sized discotic platelets with inhomogeneous charge distribution and directional interactions.
+Similarly to other colloidal clays~\cite{Rennie,Lekkerkerker,Shalkevich}, Laponite has technological applications in cleansers, surface coatings, ceramic glazes, personal care and cosmetic products, including shampoos and sunscreens~\cite{CumminsJNCS2007}.
+The anisotropy of the face-rim charge interactions combined with the discotic shape of Laponite produce a very rich phase diagram including disordered (gels and glasses) and ordered (nematic) phases, on varying colloidal volume fraction, at fixed ionic strength~\cite{Mourchid_Lang_1995,Mongondry,RuzickaPRL,JabbariPRL2007,CumminsJNCS2007,Shahin_Lang_2010}.
+At low concentrations the system ages very slowly up to a final non-ergodic state~\cite{RuzickaPRL,JabbariPRL2007}.